v0.32 🌳

 In a notable development, one of the largest solar projects in the U.S. opened in Texas on October 18, 2024.
 Backed by Google, this project is capable of providing 875 megawatts of clean energy and is viewed as a model for the Biden administration's industrial strategy [df07566b].
-This initiative contrasts sharply with the broader industry trends, where a projected 19% decline in residential solar installations is expected this year, alongside a staggering 37% year-over-year drop in installations during the second quarter [dbba04a0].
+However, this positive momentum contrasts with the broader industry trends, where a projected 19% decline in residential solar installations is expected this year, alongside a staggering 37% year-over-year drop in installations during the second quarter [dbba04a0].

 California's transition to net billing has particularly impacted the market, resulting in a 36% decrease in installations from the first quarter.
 High inflation and rising interest rates have also made financing solar projects more expensive, complicating the industry's recovery [dbba04a0].
 While the Federal Reserve's recent interest rate cut may offer some relief, experts caution that it may not significantly aid the struggling solar sector, especially with proposed tariffs on imported solar cells raising further concerns [dbba04a0].